eda-ricercatore/sardegna-scala/README.md

 	- "Scala Functional Programming Patterns: Grok and perform effective functional programming in Scala"
 + Sathyanarayanan2016
 	- "Reactive Programming with Scala and Akka: Harness reactive programming to build scalable and fault-tolerant distributed systems using Scala and Akka"
++ Alexander2013a
+	- "Scala Cookbook: Recipes for Object-Oriented and Functional Programming"
++ Bedrytski2016
+	- "Professional Scala"
++ Hunt2013a
+	- "Scala Design Patterns: Patterns for Practical Reuse and Design"
++ Nikolov2016
+	- "Scala Design Patterns: Write efficient, clean, and reusable code with Scala"
++ Jancauskas2016
+	- "Scientific Computing with Scala: Learn to solve scientific computing problems using Scala and its numerical computing, data processing, concurrency, and plotting libraries"
++ Alexandre2014
+	- "Scala for Java Developers: Build reactive, scalable applications and integrate Java code with the power of Scala"
++ Phillips2014a
+	- "Scala Puzzlers: The fun path to deeper understanding"